See what questions

 Read more about causes and Paranoia deaths.

-Schizophrenia often has misdiagnosed hidden cause: The book "Preventing Misdiagnosis of Women" reports on a study citing that 83% of people with a diagnosis of schizophrenia actually had brain lesions (i.e. brain...read more »
+Schizophrenia often has misdiagnosed hidden cause: The book "Preventing Misdiagnosis of Women" reports on a study citing that 83% of people with a diagnosis of schizophrenia actually had brain lesions (i.e. brain tumors) or temporal lobe seizures.
+See ...read more »

 Cushing's disease can be mistaken for depression: Cushing's disease (or similarly Cushing's syndrome) is a possible misdiagnosis for a person diagnosed with depression.
-It is an endocrine disorder...read more »
+It is an endocrine disorder with many...read more »

 Manic-depressive (bipolar) disorder often misdiagnosed: Bipolar disorder, also called manic-depressive disorder, is often misdiagnosed before reaching a correct diagnosis.
-Some of the common misdiagnoses include depression and ...read more »
+Some of the common...read more »

 Rare seizure-less epilepsy misdiagnosed as various conditions: A complex partial seizure disorder, such as temporal lobe epilepsy can be misdiagnosed as various conditions.
-Some of the possible misdiagnoses include ...read more »
+Some of the possible...read more »

 Depression undiagnosed in teenagers: Serious bouts of depression can be undiagnosed in teenagers.
 The "normal" moodiness of teenagers can cause severe...read more »